jelin-mi/project-backend/README.md

 - **Watched** - As a user I want to be able to mark a movie as Watched.

-- **Watchlist** - As a user I want to be able to add a movie created by other user into my Watchlist.
+- **Add to Watchlist** - As a user I want to be able to add a movie created by other user into my Watchlist.

 - **Rating** - As a user I want to be able to rate the movies with stars.